craigdallimore/priority-queue/README.md

 ### Commands

-`nix-shell` - starts a development shell with system dependencies
+`nix develop` - starts a development shell with system dependencies

 #### Within the shell